 - Tier 1 includes basic words frequently encountered in early childhood that most students already know when they come to school.
-Beck et al. advise that these do not require direct instruction. - Tier 2 consists of high-utility academic words that are used across content areas, more typically encountered in text than in conversation, and critical for reading comprehension. - Tier 3 consists of specialized content-specific words that are important to build students' background knowledge for a specific lesson.
+Beck et al. (2013) advise that these do not require direct instruction. - Tier 2 consists of high-utility academic words that are used across content areas, more typically encountered in text than in conversation, and critical for reading comprehension (Beck et al., 2013). - Tier 3 consists of specialized content-specific words that are important to build students' background knowledge for a specific lesson (Beck et al., 2013).